Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the Error Rate of a Classification Rule

 If the concept used in developing the LOOB estimator, i.e., testing on cases not included in training, is used again in estimating the optimism described above, this gives the 0.632 bootstrap estimator.
 Since the probability of including a case $t_{i}$ in the bootstrap $\mathbf{t}^{\ast b}$ is given by:

-the effective number of sample cases contributing to a bootstrap replicate is approximately 0.632 of the size of the training dataset. \cite{Efron1983EstimatingTheError} introduced the concept of a \textit{distance} between a point and a sample set in terms of a probability.
+the effective number of sample cases contributing to a bootstrap replicate is approximately 0.632 of the size of the training dataset. \cite{Efron1983EstimatingTheError} introduced the concept of a \textit{distance} between a point and a sample in terms of a probability.
 Having trained on a bootstrap replicate, testing on those cases in the original dataset not included in the bootstrap replicate accounts for testing on a set far from the training one, i.e., the bootstrap replicate.
-This is because every sample case in the testing set has zero probability of belonging to the training set, i.e., very distant from the training set.
-This is a reason for why the LOOB is upward biased estimator. \cite{Efron1983EstimatingTheError} showed roughly that:
+This is because every sample case in the testing set has zero probability of belonging to the training dataset, i.e., very distant from the training dataset.
+This is a reason for why the LOOB is an upwardly biased estimator.~\cite{Efron1983EstimatingTheError} showed roughly that:

 Substituting back in (\ref{eq89}) gives the 0.632 estimator: